Photos by Mrinabh Dutta.

 Jennifer Brozek Biographies

 Jennifer Brozek is an award winning author, editor, and tie-in author.
-Never Let Me Sleep and The Last Days of Salton Academy were nominated for the Bram Stoker Awards.
-She was awarded the Scribe Award for best tie-in Young Adult novel and won an Australian Shadows Award for edited publication.
+Never Let Me Sleep and The Last Days of Salton Academy were both nominated for the Bram Stoker Award.
+She was awarded the Scribe Award for best tie-in Young Adult novel, The Nellus Academy Incident, and won an Australian Shadows Award for edited publication.
 Visit Jennifer’s worlds at jenniferbrozek.com.

 100 Word Bio: